World Math Days and Month

 Ali Al-Qushji and His Contributions to Mathematics and Astronomy, by Ilay Ilary

-Ali Al-Qushji was one of the most noteworthy and important scientists in the Islamic world.
-He wrote valuable works especially on astronomy and mathematics.
+Ali Al-Qushji was one of the most notable scientists in the Islamic world.
+He wrote valuable works, especially on astronomy and mathematics.
 He was a student and co-worker of the famous statesman and scientist Ulugh Beg.
-After Ulugh Beg’s death, Ali Al-Qushji left Samarqand to Tabriz where he worked for Akkoyunlu Ruler Uzun Hasan.
+After Ulugh Beg’s death, Ali Al-Qushji left Samarqand for Tabriz, where he worked for the Akkoyunlu Ruler Uzun Hasan.
 Afterwards, he worked for the Ottoman Sultan Muhammad II in Istanbul during the last two years of his life.
 This article presents a short survey of Al-Qushji’s contributions to mathematics and astronomy.

 Read More…